Jax-Luo/Segmentation-Information-with-Attention-Integration-for-Classification-of-Breast-tumor-in-Ultrasound/README.md

 ## Dataset
 TCIs are resized into a unified 224 × 224 and are one-channel gray images, and the format is JPG.
-Breast tumor ultrasound data have 1702 images, and can be download on here: https://pan.baidu.com/s/1RuxwWr7ewYc1AVwK4CvgUg password：5e56.
+Breast tumor ultrasound classification data have 1702 images.
+We provide sample images and can download on here:https://pan.baidu.com/s/1g_sst_VyCrRkmx-KHz94UQ password：c096.

 ## Usage